 Carnival t-shirts are worn on Fridays during the months of September and October with jeans or uniform pants.
-You will be given a list of dates that are approved to wear Carnival t-shirts.
 Past carnival t-shirt designs may also be worn.

 Q. On "jeans day," may students wear denim shorts or black jeans?